geonef/sysconf.nef.cloud/README.md

 As [SYSCONF](https://github.com/geonef/sysconf.base) is a simple yet powerful way to organise and sync sysadmin work, it covers quite some needs already.
+It makes easy to reproduce services, but multiple-system management (LXC or VM) and networking is still hard to manage.

 **[nef-cloud](./tree/usr/bin/nef-cloud)** leverages SYSCONF by providing deployment logic through static shell files in _/etc/nef.cloud_.

+Compared to the Proxmox kind, nef-cloud does not integrate anything except by setting a few simple shell definitions in /etc/nef.cloud that may be cloud-related, node-related and service-related and organized pretty much like the INI files philosophy.

+The nef-cloud script would use a few of these definitions and call service scripts lying into /etc/nef.service with the right definitions depending on the node we're in, the cloud we're about and the service that's being called.
+Think of it like the /etc/init.d/ scripts.

 Example